utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 1. User selects a problem from the dashboard
 2. System pops up the problem's window
 3. User Clicks on get problem
-4. System adds the problem to the exam the user is generating
+4. System adds the problem to the exam that user is generating

 ### Extentions:
 - *a User Cancels Submition